carltheperson/advanced-js-objects/chapters/chapter-8.md

 # Classes are constructors

 The first thing you need to know about classes is that they are constructors.
 To clarify, the class *itself* is a constructor.
 Meaning a class is a *function* with both a [[Call]] and [[Construct]] internal method.
-However, if you call a class using [[Call]] it will throw a `TypeError`.
+However, if you call a class using [[Call]], it will throw a `TypeError`.
 This means there is practically only one way to call classes, with [[Construct]].

 ```js
 new MyClass() // Internally calling [[Construct]], OK